Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 !!!note

-    The `TrackingOptions` only prevents default properties from being tracked on newly created projects, where data has not yet been sent.
+    The `TrackingOptions` nly prevents default properties from being tracked on newly created projects, where data has not yet been sent.
 If you have a project with existing data that you would like to stop collecting the default properties for, please get help in the [Amplitude Community](https://community.amplitude.com/).
-Note that the existing data will not be deleted.
+Note that the existing data **is not** deleted.

-### COPPA Control
+### COPPA control

-COPPA (Children's Online Privacy Protection Act) restrictions on IDFA, IDFV, city, IP address and location tracking can be enabled or disabled all at once.
- Apps asking for information from children under 13 years of age must comply with COPPA.
+COPPA (Children's Online Privacy Protection Act) restrictions on IDFA, IDFV, city, IP address and location tracking can all be enabled or disabled at one time.
+Apps that ask for information from children under 13 years of age must comply with COPPA.

 === "Java"